What Kind of Man Was Anthony Bourdain?

 Leerhsen gets how Bourdain’s vices and neuroses helped him forge a bond with his audience.
 “It was comforting,” he writes, “for viewers to realize that the coolest-seeming guy in the world didn’t actually have life licked.”
 But Leerhsen is less successful at taking the next step: conveying how—or why—this sort of guy, damaged in many ways, someone who had never really traveled much before hosting a television series, ended up showing us so much.
 Bourdain brought the eyes and heart of an enthusiast everywhere he went, and he maintained a deep well of empathy for people who, like him, found it hard to reconcile what they loved about the world with what they didn’t.

 Leerhsen tells us how Bourdain asked market-obsessed television executives to basically let him do whatever he wanted on camera.
 “That turned out to be a winning formula,” he writes, “and it left Tony with the distinct impression that, as he more than once said, ‘Not giving a shit is a really fantastic business model for television.’”
 That very much misses the point.
 Sure, in his earlier years on television, a big part of the allure was watching this tall, gangly American swear, eat a still-beating cobra heart, and drink to excess.
 But as his shows went on, Bourdain most definitely did give a shit.
 He had a knack for going to places that were along geopolitical fault lines.
-He exposed us to the emerging excesses of Chinese consumption years before Xi Jinping assumed power, took us to a Libya poised between the fall of Muammar Qaddafi and a descent into a second civil war, invited us to dinner with the Russian oppositionist Boris Nemtsov about a year before he was assassinated, and showed us countries in the global south struggling to find an identity despite the rampant inequality and unaccountable governments that remain a legacy of European colonialism and American adventurism.
+He exposed us to the emerging excesses of Chinese consumption years before Xi Jinping assumed power, took us to a Libya poised between the fall of Muammar Qaddafi and a descent into a second civil war, invited us to dinner with the Russian oppositionist Boris Nemtsov about a year before he was assassinated, and showed us countries in the global South struggling to find an identity despite the rampant inequality and unaccountable governments that remain a legacy of European colonialism and American adventurism.

 In doing so, Bourdain often seemed to wrestle with what it meant to be American, which gave him so much opportunity while filling him with so much unease.
 In Laos, for instance, he eats with a man who has lost limbs to the unexploded ordnance left behind by America’s not-so-secret war.
 Bourdain is asked if he’s afraid to see the consequences of what his government did.
 “Afraid?
 No,” he responds.
 “Every American should see the results of war … I think it’s the least I can do, to see the world with open eyes.”
 At that moment, as in so many other Bourdain shows, this individual’s story is granted the same importance as the stories of people who usually appear on television—political figures, for instance, or celebrity chefs.
 This was his most subversive attribute, and he usually wasn’t preachy about it.
 On camera, he was just curious and willing to listen.
 And we could see—in real time—how the journey was changing him.